 The main symptom of extruded disc is back or neck pain.
 This pain can be worse when sitting than standing.
 The pain can worsen after coughing, sneezing, bending forward, or lifting.
 People with extruded discs may also experience numbness, tingling, or weakness in the arms and/or legs.

 - Degeneration (breakdown) of intervertebral disc due to normal aging processes

 - Traumatic injury, usually due to high-impact sports or motor vehicle accident

 Diagnosis and Treatment

 Your doctor will carry out a physical exam to try to determine the source of your pain.
-He is likely to order an MRI to be able to visualize disk.
-Sometimes disk extrusions cannot be seen on MRI results.
-In this case, the doctor may carry out a discography, a procedure in which dye is injected into the intervertebral disk to determine if it is damaged.
+He is likely to order an MRI to be able to visualize the disc.
+Sometimes disc extrusions cannot be seen on MRI results.
+In this case, the doctor may carry out a discography, a procedure in which dye is injected into the intervertebral disc to determine if it is damaged.